“Criteria for approving DataStorage.nrw storage space requests via Coscine”

 The required storage space is specified in gigabytes (GB).
 In order for your application to be approved, the amount of storage space must be reasonable in relation to the project description, file formats, and file volumes.
 Therefore, please provide as much detail as possible about whether data has already been collected as part of the research project and, if so, indicate the approximate number of files and the amount of storage space already used.
 Please estimate as accurately as possible how many files of what size have been generated and/or will be generated for the research project.

-Storage Capacity I | Project Duration I | Archiving Period I | Costs |
+| Storage Space | Project Location | Archiving Period | Costs |

-0,5 TB | 3 Years | 10 Years | Approx. 257 € |
+| 0,5 TB | 3 Years | 10 Years | Approx.257 € |

-1 TB | 3 Years | 10 Years | Approx. 515 € |
+| 1 TB | 3 Years | 10 Years | Approx. 515 € |

-10 TB | 3 Years | 10 Years | Approx. 5148 € |
+| 10 TB | 3 Years | 10 Years | Approx. 5148€ |

-125 TB | 3 Years | 10 Years | Approx. 64350 € |
+| 125 TB | 3 Years | 10 Years | Approx. 64350€ |

 Resource Types: All